Nanak, the founder of the Sikh religion, and the man who became its first Guru, was born in 1469 A.D. by the western calendar.

 Astapadi, 3; Pauri, 8

-Hymn selection attributed to Guru Arjan Dev
+(Hymn verses attributed to Guru Arjan Dev

-son of Guru Ram Das and builder of the Golden Temple at Amritsar
+son of Guru Ram Das and builder of the Golden Temple at Amritsar)

 Humility